elegantchaos/Builder/README.md

 [^1]: This module is an external dependency, defined in a different git repo, and listed in our manifest in the normal way.

 [^2]: These action names are actually arbitrary - we could call them anything we like.
 If `builder` fails to find a `Configure` target however, it will fall back to just calling `swift`, and will pass the action to it as a first parameter.
 For this reason, it makes sense to use names like "build" and "test" if they correspond to SwiftPM actions.

+### Mapping Settings

+In the description above, we skirted over the details of settings.

+How does a setting such as `"minimum-target" : "macosx10.12"` get passed along to an actual tool?

+The answer is that there's a translation layer, and it's a per-tool translation.

+For the swift compiler, the setting above will be translated to: `-Xswiftc, -target, -Xswiftc, x86_64-apple-macosx10.12`.

+There are other tools, however, which might also want to know about the minimum target.

+A tool that generates an xcconfig file could translate the same setting to: `MACOSX_DEPLOYMENT_TARGET = 10.12`.

+An application bundling tool could take the value `10.12` and insert it into the `LSMinimumSystemVersion` key of the Info.plist file.

+And so on.

+So where do these settings maps live?
+Right now, they're very minimal, and are hard-coded into the builder binary.
+In future versions of builder they will be external, and extensible, so that builder can be taught about new settings and new tools, in a flexible manner.

 ## Flaws